Enema of the State: Background

 By 1997, Blink-182, consisting of Mark Hoppus, Tom DeLonge, and Scott Raynor, began to receive mainstream exposure as their sophomore record, Dude Ranch, shipped gold and the lead single "Dammit" began to be added to rock radio playlists across the country.
 The band entered an extended period of touring beginning that summer, which included each date of the worldwide 1997 Vans Warped Tour, a lifestyle tour promoting skateboarding and punk rock music.
 The trio would only return to their home of San Diego, California for days at a time before striking out the next tour.
-"When we did our longest tour stretch, it was right when I started dating my fiancee," recalled guitarist and vocalist Tom DeLonge in 2001.
+"When we did our longest tour stretch, it was right when I started dating my fiancée," DeLonge, the band's guitarist and vocalist, said in 2001.
 "We were all new and in love, and I had to leave.
 It was just, 'Hey, I'll see you in nine months.'
 It was really hard."
 Hoppus felt increasingly lonely; while the other members had longtime girlfriends to return home to, Hoppus was single.
 In addition to the hefty touring schedule, the trio grew tired of other commitments, including interviews and TV appearances due to the success of "Dammit."